LinkedInLearning/rag-tuned-ais-with-the-cohere-api-platform-5977141/README.md

-# Programming with the Gemini Flash API
+# RAG Tuned AIs with the Cohere API Platform
-This is the repository for the LinkedIn Learning course `cProgramming with the Gemini Flash API`.
+This is the repository for the LinkedIn Learning course `RAG Tuned AIs with the Cohere API Platform`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

-Learn to harness the power of Google's new low latency, high-performance, and affordable Gemini Flash API in your AI projects.
-This course will guide you through understanding the unique features of Gemini Flash and how it compares to other models.
-We’ll explore the capabilities of the model through Google AI Studio, including its turbocharged performance at a fraction of the cost of other models as well as its extremely large context window and ability to handle different types of media.
-Finally, we’ll use the AI studio to generate code that we can use in your own applications.
+Explore the Cohere API platform and its powerful tools for fine-tuning AI models with Retrieval-Augmented Generation (RAG) techniques.
+Starting with an overview of Cohere’s unique cloud-agnostic approach with their own fast release models focused on business needs.
+Learn to build and optimize AI models that are deployable across many cloud environments.
+Explore Cohere Developer tools and experiment with model customization and discover tools for building AI-driven applications.

 ### Instructor